 Thus, True and Real Shinjin (真 實 信 心), is Amida Buddha’s True and Real Mind of Boundless Compassion directed to us through the power of The Primal Vow.
-When this True and Real Mind of Shinjin reaches suffering beings who could single-mindedly and steadfastly rely on Amida Buddha and the working of The Primal Vow, it is received by them, accepted and manifested as their ‘entrusting mind’ (信 心), the Shinjin of Other-power.
+When this True and Real Mind of Shinjin reaches suffering beings who would single-heartedly and steadfastly rely on Amida Buddha and the working of The Primal Vow, it is received by them, accepted and manifested as their ‘Entrusting Mind’ (信 心), the Shinjin of Other-power.

 The Entrusting Mind (信 心) is The True and Real Shinjin of Amida Buddha instantly bestowed on sentient beings who, having Listened Deeply (深 聞) to The Dharma of Amida Buddha, finally ‘Heard’ (聞) how The Primal Vow arose – its origin and fulfillment – are altogether free of doubt.
 As this Shinjin – our entrusting faith-mind – comes wholly from Amida Buddha, it is truly the decisive cause of our birth in The Pure Land.
 True Shinjin is unfailingly accompanied by Saying the Buddha’s Name (Namo-Amida-Butsu, 南 無 阿 彌 陀 佛), which is selected and accomplished by Amida Buddha as the practical and easy medium of transferring His Infinite merits and virtue to suffering beings.

 Therefore, a person’s Shinjin is “the mind that accepts The Primal Vow without doubt”.
 Regarding this Entrusting Mind (our faith-mind), Master Shinran states in his True Pure Land Teaching – Kyo Gyo Shin Sho: